-Jacobs and Dodds is a business law firm located in Orange County, California.
-Each partner has over 30 years of experience.
-The firm handles business litigation and transactional matters for over 300 companies.
-Call us today at (949) 645-7300.
+Jacobs and Dodds is a business/labor law firm with offices in Orange County and Los Angeles County.
+Each partner has over 35 years of experience.
+The firm handles employment issues on behalf of employers, business litigation and business transactional matters for over 300 companies.

 Mediation vs. Arbitration